jonahkalkman/jonahkalkman/README.md

 ## Jonah Kalkman

-Currently working with Next.js, Tailwind and TypeScript for web projects Using Flutter and React Native for apps.
+Currently working with Next.js, Tailwind and TypeScript for web projects.
+Using Flutter and React Native for apps.

 <!---
 jonahkalkman/jonahkalkman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.